commonsharp/SurvivalProject-Server/README.md

 # 30/03/2017
 * In every gamemode other than big matches - when you kill a player, you get 1 KO.
 When you die, you get 1 down.
+* When you join the lobby (through login, leaving a room or leaving a game) you get a list of all the rooms in the lobby.

 # 29/03/2017
 * Added auto registration.
 If a username does not exist, a new username will be created with the password the user inserted.